arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 In this section of the specification we are specifiying the minimum and maximum number of replicas for the target that we want.
 In this case we are telling the HPA controller that, even if the replicas are experiencing over 7 seconds of p99 latency, to not go above 5 replicas.

+Other options in our manifest:

+ * `downscaleForbiddenWindowSeconds: 60`: Wait 60 seconds after a scaling event before scaling down
+ * `upscaleForbiddenWindowSeconds: 30`: Wait 30 seconds after a scaling event before scaling up

 Create the HPA object by applying the manifest: `kubectl apply -f frontend-wpa.yaml`{{execute}}

 Let's generate more traffic to force the creation of several replicas.
 Create the traffic applying the following manifest: `kubectl apply -f k8s-manifests/autoscaling/spike-traffic.yaml`{{execute}}